BDC Hamburger Icon

 2. Spread positivity around the office.

-Co-workers appreciate praise and approval from peers just as much as they do from management.
-Take the initiative and dish out the compliments.
-Don’t be offended if the gesture is not always returned.
+Co-workers appreciate praise and approval from peers as much as they do from management.
+Take the initiative and dish out the compliments, but don’t be offended if the gesture is not always returned.

 3. Ask others what they think.

-Even the quietest among us want to feel present in the room.
-Make colleagues part of the decision-making process even on small issues like where everyone should go for lunch.
+Everyone wants to feel important.
+So, make colleagues part of the decision-making process even on small issues like where everyone should go for lunch.
 Feeling seen is incredibly validating.

 On work tasks, resist the urge to tell a co-worker how something is or what has to be done.
-They may have other ideas that could be better.
-Listen to them.
-This advice goes for everyone, from the top of the company to the bottom.
-Everyone should be listening to everyone else’s opinions.
-Take co-workers’ ideas seriously.
+They may have other ideas that could be better, so make a point to listen to them.
 You may disagree with them in the end, but they’ll appreciate the fact that they were heard.

 “As CEO, it may be easy for me to order people around and tell them what they have to do, but I have always been a big proponent of listening to everyone,” said Robert Carter, CEO of Your Company Formations.
 “I’m still amazed even now by how much it brightens up someone’s day when they feel like someone else cares about what they have to say.”